Respiratory Diseases

 What To Do If You're SickA young child being examined at a doctor's office.

 Use over-the-counter medications like ibuprofen or cough syrup to relieve symptoms.
 Rest in bed and drink lots of fluids.
-If you contact your doctor within 48 hours of symptom onset, you may be able to take an anti-viral drug, which will reduce the severity of symptoms and length of the illness.
+If you contact your doctor within 48 hours of symptom onset, you may be able to take an antiviral drug, which will reduce the severity of symptoms and length of the illness.

-Seek immediate medical attention if a child has trouble breathing, has bluish skin color, is not waking up or interacting.
+Seek immediate medical attention if a child has trouble breathing, has a bluish skin color, or is not waking up or interacting.
 Seek immediate medical attention if an adult has difficulty breathing, shortness of breath, sudden dizziness or confusion, is severely or persistently vomiting, or improves but then gets worse.

-CDC recommends prompt treatment for people who have flu or suspected flu and who are at higher risk of serious flu complications.
+The Centers for Disease Control and Prevention (CDC) recommends prompt treatment for people who have flu or suspected flu and who are at higher risk of serious flu complications.

 Flu Vaccination